Nimish-Prabhakar/Hooks/src/hooks/useState/README.md

 2. Other one, I'm using useStae for making API call

-3. And in the third one I have created my own custom hook using useState.
+3. And in the third one I have created my own custom form hook using useState.